 So, it is a matter of assessing the lighting conditions and knowing well beforehand, if they are going to affect the shot or not.

-A lot of new cameras today have fill-flash as an added feature and for those who were not sure what it was used for, well now you know!
+A lot of new cameras today have fill-in flash as an added feature and for those who were not sure what it was used for, well now you know!

 For those who do not have this feature on their cameras, you may have to manually activate flash whenever the need arises.

-Today’s modern flash units swivel around as well as up and down, so they can be bounced of a nearby white wall or ceiling and they can come fitted with a light diffuser to soften the light being directed at your subject to give a more flattering look.
+Today’s modern flash units swivel around as well as up and down so they can be bounced off a nearby white wall or ceiling and they can come fitted with a light diffuser to soften the light that is being directed to your subject, giving a more flattering look.
 And for even better versatility, you can also get a sync lead as a link between your flash and your camera.
 This allows you to hold the flash unit with a free hand while the camera is mounted on a tripod.
 Or as an added optional bonus, you can attach the flash unit to another tripod if you wish.

-It is better to use subtle flash for fill-in - otherwise there is a danger that double shadows will be produced, and the fill-in might impact on other subtle lighting effects that were wanted from the original lit scene.
+It is better to use subtle flash for fill-in - otherwise, there is a danger that double shadows will be produced, and the fill-in might impact on other subtle lighting effects that were wanted from the originally lit scene.